Quantinar: a blockchain p2p ecosystem for honest scientific research: Introduction

-Quantinar's philosophy is Open Science and its main pillars are the transparency, accessibility, sharing and collaborative-development of knowledge that can be nowadays implemented thanks to Blockchain technology and smart contracts via a decentralized autonomous organisation (DAO) with a tokenized ecosystem.
-With the recent developments of Web3 technology, Quantinar makes it possible to spread the benefits of AI by equalizing the opportunity to access and monetize data, code and scientific ideas.
+Quantinar's philosophy is Open Science and provides a framework for transparency, accessibility, sharing, and collaborative development of knowledge.
+Our goal is to implement Qr with Blockchain technology and smart contracts via a decentralized autonomous organization (DAO) yielding a tokenized ecosystem.
+With the recent developments of Web3 technology, Quantinar makes it possible to spread the benefits of AI by equalizing the opportunity to access and monetize data, code, and scientific ideas.

-The first part of this paper explains the need of Quantinar by reviewing the literature and stating the current problems in modern academics, then the technology used is presented and how Quantinar tries to solve some of the enunciated problems.
-Finally, the current status of Quantinar is presented with its goals.
+The first part of this paper explains the necessity of a system like \href{quantinar.com}{Quantinar} by referring to the literature and stating the current problems in modern academics.
+Afterward, the technology used and the status of Qr is presented.
+Finally, we demonstrate how Quantinar addresses some of the aforementioned issues through the utilization of cutting-edge innovations in blockchain technology and quantitative methodologies.